herbsleb-group/hackathon-planning-kit/_pages/general-guidelines.md

 classes: wide
 ---

-<p>The table illustrates general guidelines that are specific for all hackathons.</p>
+<p>Below are the general event planning guidelines that are specific to all hackathons.</p>

 <div>
 <table style="width: 100%;">